hoodiehq/hoodie-css/DEVELOPMENT.md

 ##### `test`
 ###### `npm-run-all test:*`

-With the test script we take advantage of [npm-run-all](https://www.npmjs.com/package/npm-run-all)'s glob matching to run all the scripts that begin with `test:`.
+With the test script we take advantage of [npm-run-all](https://www.npmjs.com/package/npm-run-all)'s [glob-matching](#glob-matching) to run all the scripts that begin with `test:`.
 We run these scripts one after the other, also known as in "sequence", or in "series".
 This makes running a full `npm test` or `npm run test` take a bit more time, but also means that we can pause test execution on a test fail, which can be helpful to stop an automated build from continuing running if it has a breaking change.

 We call the script `test` because a lot of automated build/test tools, also known as Continuous Integration, like [Travis CI](https://travis-ci.org/), [Circle CI](https://circleci.com/), or [Codeship](https://codeship.com/) will see that our project has a package.json, and is therefore using npm for (at the very least), tracking versions or dependencies, and it will try out `npm test` as a default test script.